LavaCandy1/StoreDataAPI/Readme.md

 - **Secure Authentication:** User registration and login handled using Spring Security.
 - **Data Ingestion:** Fetches and stores key data points from Shopify, including Orders, Products, and Customers.
 - **On-Demand Sync:** Ability to trigger a data synchronization process for any connected store.
-- **Analytics API:** Provides aggregated data for KPIs, top customer lists, and time-series charts.
+- **Analytics API:** Provides aggregated data for KPIs (Key Performance Indicators), top customer lists, and time-series charts.

 ---